Post-Quantum Multi-Party Computation: Technical Overview

-In general, zero-knowledge arguments form a back-bone of general MPC as well as multi-party coin-flipping.
-While the recent work of Bitansky and Shmueli~\cite{BS20} builds constant-round post-quantum zero-knowledge, their protocol and its guarantees turn out to be insufficient for the multi-party setting.
-In the (constant-round) multi-party setting, a single prover would typically need to interact in parallel with $(n-1)$ different verifiers, a subset or all of which may be adversarial.
-In addition, these arguments should continue to satisfy soundness, even if a subset of verifiers colludes with a (cheating) prover.
+Notice that replacing Watrous' polynomial-round ZK protocol with the constant-round ZK of~\cite{BS20,EPRINT:ALP19} only decreases the rounds to linear in the number of parties.
+To decrease the number of rounds to constant, it is clear that one would need to find a way to execute the commitment sessions (Step 2) and ZK sessions (Step 4) in parallel.
+While the recent work of Bitansky and Shmueli~\cite{BS20} builds constant-round post-quantum zero-knowledge, their protocol and its guarantees turn out to be insufficient for the parallel setting.
+In this setting, a single prover would typically need to interact in parallel with $(n-1)$ different verifiers, a subset or all of which may be adversarial.
+It should be possible for a simulator to {\em simultaneously} simulate the view of multiple parallel verifiers.
+In addition, the argument should continue to satisfy soundness, even if a subset of verifiers colludes with a (cheating) prover.

-\paragraph{Post-Quantum Parallel Zero-Knowledge.} We build the first constant-round zero-knowledge argument against {\em parallel quantum verifiers} from quantum polynomial hardness of an LWE-based circular security assumption.
-This improves upon the work of~\cite{BS20,EPRINT:ALP19} who provided such an argument against a single quantum verifier.

-Very roughly, the approach in~\cite{BS20,EPRINT:ALP19} relies on a modification of the~\cite{STOC:BKP19} encrypted trapdoors paradigm.
-This requires a simulator to homomorphically evaluate the verifier's (quantum) circuit over the ciphertext of a quantum fully-homomorphic encryption (FHE) scheme, and then use the result of this evaluation to ``unlock'' an LWE-based compute-and-compare obfuscation.
-The initial FHE ciphertext and public key, as well as the compute-and-compare obfuscation are generated by the verifier.
-We refer the reader to~\cite{BS20} for additional details about this protocol.
+\paragraph{Post-Quantum Parallel Zero-Knowledge.} We overcome this barrier by building the first constant-round zero-knowledge argument secure against {\em parallel quantum verifiers} from quantum polynomial hardness of an LWE-based circular security assumption.
+This improves upon the work of~\cite{BS20,EPRINT:ALP19} who provided arguments with provable security only against a single quantum verifier.
+Very roughly, the approach in~\cite{BS20,EPRINT:ALP19} relies on a modification of the~\cite{STOC:BKP19} homomorphic trapdoors paradigm.
+We do not assume familiarity with the details of this protocol or paradigm, and will in fact discuss a (variant of) this in the next subsection.
+For now, we simply point out that in this paradigm, the verifier generates an initial FHE ciphertext and public key, as well as some additional information to enable simulation.
+The simulator {\em homomorphically evaluates} the verifier's (quantum) circuit over the initial FHE ciphertext and then uses the result of this evaluation to recover secrets that will enable simulation.